- When to register

 Electives

-Most ensembles require students to pass an audition between late August and early September before registering.
+- Most ensembles require students to pass an audition between late August and early September before registering.
+Ensemble audition schedule is found on this website.

-Students should wait until they receive the ensemble assignments before registering for ensembles.
+- Students should wait until they receive the ensemble assignments before registering for an ensemble.

 Maximum course load